Best Practice #5 FAQ

 1. Question: Are there any commercially-available oral syringes and other liquid dose measuring devices that display only the metric scale?

 Answer: Yes, commercially available dosing cups, oral syringes, and oral dispensers that display measurements only in the metric scale are available.
 Device manufacturers Baxter, BD, Comar, Medtronic (formerly Covidien), and NeoMed have metric only oral syringes or dispensers.
 Comar also has metric only medication cups.
 In addition, at least two healthcare product companies, Health Care Logistics and Medi-Dose/EPS sell a variety of metric only dosing cups, oral syringes, and oral dispensers.
-ISMP recommends dosage cups that have a printed scale as they are more readable and thus less prone to error than those with an embossed scale.
+ISMP recommends that organizations consider using dosage cups that have a printed scale as they are more readable and thus less prone to error than those with an embossed scale.

 Rev. 8/29/2016